 With registration, you’ll be able to collect some basic info on your users and target them later in case they haven’t tried your website services yet.

 Registration feature includes login and signup.
-Both these features shouldn’t be too complicated.
-The easy way out is to have a social media integration on your website for fitness, it can be either Facebook, Google, or both.
+Both these features don’t need to be too complicated.
+The uncomplicated way out is to have a social media integration on the site.
+It can be either Facebook social networking site, Google, or both.

-A user profile should have some basic settings, like changing the password or your contact information.
-Users should have the ability to view their previous classes, their billion information, and upcoming classes.
+A user profile needs some basic settings, like changing the password or your contact information.
+Users will want to have the ability to view

-Users can search by a type of training, by studio or trainer.
-Obviously, this is tightly connected with what type of fitness software you are offering.
+Users can search by type of training, studio, or personal trainer.
+This is tightly connected with what type of fitness software you are offering.

-You can either partner with studios where they have already selected trainers and have the qualifications to coach customers or your online training software can include independent trainers who have the time and skills to offer their services on your fitness website.
+You can either partner with studios that have already selected professional trainers with the qualifications to coach customers or your online training software can include free independent trainers who have the skills to offer their services on the website.

 Trainer’s or Studio’s Page

-Trainer’s or Studios Page is the next thing after users choose a certain trainer or class.
-If you partner with studios then a studios page should have basic information on the studio, like its description, contacts, social media accounts, reviews and feedback, and class schedule.
+The trainer’s or studio’s page is the next thing after users choose a certain personal trainer or class.
+If you partner with studios, then studio’s pages need to have basic information users want to know about the studio, like

-You should keep in mind that quite often users only trust gyms that they have been in, rather than standalone trainers.
-So, if you do decide to collaborate with trainers, give as much information on each trainer as possible.
+You need to remember that users often only trust gyms they have been in rather than standalone trainers.
+So, if you do decide to collaborate with professional trainers, give as much information on each trainer as possible.

 Plus, reviews and feedback usually work like a charm.
-As an additional trust booster, you can ask a trainer to make a video about themselves and their experience and some things where they workout in a group or individually.
+As an additional trust booster, you can ask a trainer to make a video about themselves, their experience, and some things where they work out in a group or individually.

-The booking feature on fitness websites usually includes the ability to choose the best time slot, leaving notes if necessary, and then paying for the class.
+The booking feature on fitness websites usually includes choosing the best slot, leaving notes if necessary, and then paying for the class.

-Online fitness websites often use an escrow payment system.
-With an escrow payment, the money is charged from a user’s card before the class but transfer to a trainer’s bank out only when the class is finished.
+Online websites often use an escrow payment system.
+With it, the money is charged from a user’s card before the class but transferred to a trainer’s bank out only when the class is finished.
 Meanwhile, money is stored in a payment provider, like Stripe for example.

 Video Call or Live Streaming

-Video calls and live streams are probably the main things why people would use your fitness software for online training.
-With a video connection, trainers are able to have live communication with a customer as if they were offline.
-Trainers can pinpoint if a user is doing everything right and correct them while showing the exercise or a position with their own example.
+Video calls and live streams are probably the main things why people would use the software for online training.
+With a video connection, trainers can have live communication with a customer as if they were offline.
+Trainers can

 Video calls can be either group or individual.
-If you are planning to have group sessions, then make sure your website can handle multiple users all connecting to one video call.
-Plus, probably not only one trainer is going to have a call at a time.
-Usually, several trainers can have their classes with their own groups at one moment.
+If you plan to have group sessions, make sure your website can handle multiple users connecting to one video call.
+Plus, probably not only one trainer is going to have a call immediately.
+Usually, several professional trainers can have their classes with their groups at one moment.

-In case, trainers and clients have any additional questions or they want to change their class, a messaging system enables them to communicate with each other.
+In case, trainers and clients have any additional questions or want to change their classes.
+The messaging system enables them to communicate with each other.

 In brief, an activity log is a plan that users follow to make their training more effective.

 It is not enough to have only videos with exercises to make a change in someone else’s lifestyle.
-Your website for fitness should offer a complex plan that users can follow.
+The workout websites need to offer a complex plan that users can follow.
 The plan should consist of exercises, nutrition, and overall daily activities.

 Several ways to motivate users to stick to the plan:

-- Goals: one of the first things a user should do on a fitness website is to set up their own goals.
-Usually, users have goals about their weight or eating healthier habits.
-After a user chooses their goal, it is worth asking how many times a week can a user work and for how long.
-Then, a fitness website can offer daily and weekly goals.
+- Goals: one of the first things users want to do on a website is to set up their own goals like losing weight or eating healthier food.
+After users choose their goals, it is worth asking how many times a week can a user work and for how long.
+Then, a sports website can offer daily and weekly goals.

-- Calendars and notifications: make it possible for users to have calendar reminders about their upcoming workouts.
+- Calendars and notifications: users need to have calendar reminders about their upcoming events.
 Don’t let them forget about their goals.

 - Progress analytics: people tend to get even more motivated when they see some progress.
 And visualization like graphics and diagrams are very helpful here.

-Giving free access to some of the video tutorials on your fitness website will encourage users to use it more frequently and at the same time will gain users’ trust.
+Giving free access to some of the video tutorials on sports websites will encourage users to use them more frequently and at the same time will gain users’ trust.

-Besides having video tutorials as an additional source of value, educational content can help users to be more engaged and knowledgeable about health and fitness.
+Besides having video tutorials as an additional source of value, educational content can help users be more engaged and knowledgeable about health and wellness.